Special Academic Programs & Academic Accommodations

 ►Student Assistant Status

-Under the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, this program is designed to implement accommodations that allow eligible students to take the courses necessary to pursue and successfully complete a university degree while providing the necessary care to a family member.
-Caregiver status may be granted to any student enrolled at the University of Montpellier in an initial program leading to a national degree.
-A student wishing to qualify for caregiver status must provide regular and frequent non-professional assistance to a close family member who has lost their independence due to age, a disability, or a chronic or disabling illness, to help them perform all or part of their daily living activities.
-The person receiving care may be a member of the student’s family (parent, child, sibling, spouse), their cohabiting partner, or their civil union partner.
+Under the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, this program is designed to implement accommodations that allow eligible students to take the courses necessary to pursue and successfully complete a university degree while providing the necessary assistance to a family member.
+Caregiver status may be granted to any student enrolled at the University of Montpellier in an undergraduate program leading to a national degree.
+A student wishing to qualify for caregiver status must provide regular and frequent non-professional assistance to a close family member who has lost independence due to age, a disability, or a chronic or disabling illness, to help them perform all or part of the tasks or activities of daily living.
+The person receiving care may be a member of the student’s family (parent, child, brother, sister, spouse), their cohabiting partner, or their civil union partner.

-Granting of this status is contingent upon the signing of an academic success agreement between the student and the academic unit (UFR), school, or institute (UEI) in which the student is enrolled.
+Granting of this status is contingent upon the signing of an academic success agreement between the student and the UFR, School, or Institute (UEI) in which the student is enrolled.

-The eligibility requirements for this program are outlined in the Student Assistant Regulations approved by the University of Montpellier’s CFVU on June 17, 2025.
+The eligibility requirements for this program are set forth in the Student Assistant Bylaws approved by the CFVU of the University of Montpellier on June 17, 2025.

-The deadline for submitting the application form and required documents is September 29, 2025.
+The deadline for submitting the application form and the required supporting documents is September 29, 2025.

 ►Innovative Entrepreneurs Status

-In accordance with the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, the Innovative Student Entrepreneur Program, supported by the University Innovation Hub, is designed to encourage students’ engagement in entrepreneurship.
+In accordance with the Special Study Program (RSE) defined in Article 12 of the decree of January 22, 2014, the Innovative Student Entrepreneur Program, supported by the University Innovation Hub, is designed to foster students’ commitment to entrepreneurship.

-The status of "innovative student entrepreneur" allows talented students at UM to engage in an "innovative" entrepreneurial project.
+The status of “innovative student entrepreneur” allows talented UM students to engage in an “innovative” entrepreneurial project.

-The status of "innovative student entrepreneur" may be granted to any student enrolled at the University of Montpellier in a traditional degree program or an apprenticeship program leading to a national degree from the University of Montpellier (enrollment must be at least in the third year of higher education, such as the third year of a bachelor’s degree or a master’s program).
+The status of “innovative student entrepreneur” may be granted to any student enrolled at the University of Montpellier in a traditional degree program or an apprenticeship program leading to a national degree from the UM (enrollment must be at least in the third year of higher education [L3, Master’s, etc.]).

-The eligibility requirements for this program are outlined in the Innovative Student Entrepreneur Status approved by the CFVU of the University of Montpellier on September 24, 2024.
+The eligibility requirements for this program are specified in the Innovative Student Entrepreneur Status approved by the CFVU of the University of Montpellier on September 24, 2024.

 Students must submit a request to the office where they are enrolled.
 They must also submit a form along with an application package.
 Applicants are asked to provide any documents that demonstrate their connection to the entrepreneurial project.

-Granting of this status is contingent upon the signing of an academic success agreement between the student and the academic unit (UFR), school, or institute (UEI) in which the student is enrolled.
+Granting of this status is contingent upon the signing of an academic success agreement between the student and the UFR, School, or Institute (UEI) in which the student is enrolled.

 ► Other specific cases involving requests for academic accommodations

-Under the Special Academic Program (RSE) defined in Article 12 of the Order of January 22, 2014 (Section 1-4 of the Bachelor’s Degree Academic Regulations), this program is designed to implement accommodations that enable eligible students to take the courses necessary for the completion and successful completion of their university program.
-The beneficiaries of this provision are students at the University of Montpellier who are enrolled in an initial program leading to a national degree.
+Under the Special Academic Program (RSE) defined in Article 12 of the decree of January 22, 2014 (Section 1-4 of the Bachelor’s Degree Academic Regulations), this program is designed to implement accommodations that enable eligible students to take the courses necessary to pursue and successfully complete a university degree program.
+Those eligible for this provision are students at the University of Montpellier who are enrolled in an initial program leading to a national degree.

-Students who are in one of the following situations may apply to take the tutorials via correspondence:
+Students who are in one of the following situations may apply to participate in correspondence-based tutorials:

 - Military

-- Head of household (with one or more dependent children under the age of 12 or considered the primary breadwinner)
+- Head of household (one or more dependent children under the age of 12, or considered the primary breadwinner)

-► Application Package for Distance Learning: Bachelor's and Master's Degrees
+► Application Package for Distance Learning Courses: Bachelor's and Master's Degrees

 ► menstrual leave

-The University of Montpellier recognizes the challenges associated with menstruation that may arise during a student’s academic career and offers menstrual leave.
+The University of Montpellier recognizes the challenges associated with menstruation that may arise during a student’s studies and offers menstrual leave.
 Effective with the 2025–2026 academic year and in accordance with the CFVU resolution of June 17, 2025:

-- Any student enrolled at UM in a national degree program may be excused from in-person classes (lectures, tutorials, labs, etc.) due to menstrual discomfort,excludingscheduled assessmentsandany periods spent in a professional setting.
+- Any person who menstruates and is enrolled at UM in a national degree program may be excused from in-person classes (lectures, tutorials, labs, etc.) due to menstrual discomfort,excludingscheduled assessmentsandany periods spent in a professional setting.
 Ten daysof exemption from attendance per academic year for in-person classes (lectures, tutorials, labs, etc.), limited to2 days per month.

-The student must submit a completed sworn statementto the Registrar’s Office of the Faculty of Law and Political Science within48 hours of the class (or classes) in question.
+The student must submit a completed sworn statementto the Registrar’s Office of the School of Law and Political Science within48 hours of the class (or classes) in question.